 How can I tell if a sourdough is low FODMAP?

 At one point it was believed that a sourdough bread had to go through a long, slow rise in order for enough fructans to be consumed to be low FODMAP.
 In addition, it was believed that no yeast should be separately listed on the label as it was thought that yeast was added to hasten the rising process, and therefore the bread would still be too rich in fructans.
 We now know this not to be the case.
-There are lab-tested and certified Low FODMAP sourdough breads that contain yeast and that have a very short, 2-hour rise, so this means shopping by label reading is a bit of an unknown proposition – unless you are sticking with certified low FODMAP products.
+There are lab-tested and certified Low FODMAP sourdough breads that contain yeast and that have a very short, 2-hour rise (such as Alpine Sour Rye, which was determined with communication with the manufacturer), so this means shopping by label reading is a bit of an unknown proposition – unless you are sticking with certified low FODMAP products.

 If you find a sourdough that you want to try, we suggest trying 1 slice or approximately 35 g during your Challenge Phase and assess your own tolerance, which is what is the most important thing.